Commercial model

 How the Astro communicates with your network, smart home devices, cloud services, and companion apps.

 The Astro by Amazon integrates 12 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 44cm (17.3 in), a weight of 9.35kg (20.6 lbs), a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The physical platform features a height of 44cm (17.3 in), a weight of 9.35kg (20.6 lbs), providing the foundation on which this technology stack operates.

 The perception layer is built on 5MP Bezel Camera, 1080p Periscope Camera (132° FOV), Infrared Vision, Ultrasonic Sensors (front + rear), Laser Ground Sensor, Infrared Ground Sensor, Time-of-Flight Sensor.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.